rancher/rancher.github.io/rancher/v1.2/en/installing-rancher/installing-server/basic-ssl-config/index.md

 $ aws elb set-load-balancer-policies-for-backend-server --load-balancer-name <LB_NAME> --instance-port 8080 --policy-names <POLICY_NAME>
 ```

-* For SSL terminated at the Rancher servers: Configure ELB listener for TLS/SSL:443 for the frontend and TCP:444 for the backend instance protocol:port.
-* For SSL terminated at the ELB: Configure ELB listener for TCP:80 for the frontend and TCP:81 for the backend instance protocol:port.
-* Health check can be configured to use HTTP:80 or HTTPS:443 using `/ping` as your path.
+* Health check can be configured to use HTTP:8080 using `/ping` as your path.